biomedisa/biomedisa/README/ubuntu2204_cuda11.8_gpu_cli.md

 ```

 #### Install TensorFlow (optional)
-Only required if you want to use Deep Learning
+Only required if you want to use Deep Learning.
 ```
 # Install development and runtime libraries.
 sudo apt-get install --no-install-recommends \